edisonslightbulbs/3DINTACT/README.md

 ### [2/3] Installing the dependencies

 Make sure to install all the dependencies listed in the table.

+###### Caveat (for developers using the AzureKinect)

-As a caveat, Microsoft's Azure Kinect has a ceremonious list.
+Microsoft's Azure Kinect has a ceremonious list dependencies.
 Be sure to install all those as well.
-Here are three pointers to help get started:
+Here are a few steps to give you a headstart.

 ###### 1. The depth engine